 Langford Island's hike is 300.
 Allow 20 mins

 There are two walks you can do from Sawmill Beach in Cid Harbour.

 For something slightly challenging, walk up to the peak of Whitsunday Island.
 From the southern end of this beach, you take the track uphill through the rainforest to the awesome vistas offered from Whitsunday Peak.
 The sign on the beach will advise that this is a round trip of approximately four hours, but the views from the top are so worth it!
 Take water and snacks, and please, don’t forget your cameras!

 A shorter more relaxed walk begins from the northern end of Sawmill Beach and winds pleasantly around the forested shoreline to exquisite Dugong Beach.
 This beautiful walk will take around 20 minutes and Dugong Beach itself is one of the most romantic settings in the Whitsundays.
 Hint: take a picnic lunch and a favourite wine!

-After you’ve anchored or moored, take your dinghy to the little landing beach and take the five or six-minute stroll along the track to the beautiful Betty’s Beach.
-After enjoying a swim and some beachcombing, take the 15-minute track up to the lookout.
+After you’ve anchored or moored at Tongue Bay, take your dinghy to the little landing beach and take the five or six-minute stroll along the track to the beautiful Betty’s Beach.
+After enjoying a swim and some beachcombing, take the 15-minute track up to the famous Hill Inlet lookout.
 While there make sure you get the obligatory “Whitehaven selfie”, with the incredible vista across Hill Inlet and Whitehaven Beach in the background.
 A sure way to make your friends back home jealous!

-Join us to sail the Whitsundays and enjoy the freedom to explore
+Join us to sail and hike in the Whitsundays and enjoy the freedom to explore